Late Marriage: Plot

 Some time later Zaza's parents return to Judith's apartment building.
 When Judith comes home, Lili approaches her and gives Madona a teddy bear as a peace offering, while Yasha stays in the car.
 In the apartment, Lili asks Judith if she has seen Zaza.
 Judith initially says she hasn't, but soon tearfully admits that Zaza has been calling her and begging her to marry him.
 Judith has refused because Zaza's reaction when his family invaded her apartment made her realize that "he loves you more than me," and she has decided the relationship is bad for all concerned.
-Back in the car, Yasha asks Lili if she will accept Judith as a wife for Zaza.
+Back in the car, Yasha asks Lili if she will accept Judith as Zaza's wife.
 Lili, now more sympathetic toward Judith, tells him that they should wait and see if Zaza gets over her.

 The next scene opens with Zaza and Yasha standing next to each other at urinals in a public restroom.
 It becomes clear that they are at Zaza's wedding reception, and Zaza is drunk.
 Zaza returns to the reception hall and gives a long, awkward, repetitive speech, while his wife, Lea, stands uncomfortably by his side.
 Eventually he tells the guests that he "has a woman on the side more beautiful than my wife" and drags Simon onstage to ask him to confirm this.
 Simon brings Zaza's mother onstage as Zaza's other woman, relieving the tension, and Zaza and Lili embrace.
 The film ends with Zaza and his bride dancing with the rest of his family.